-This is based on Cape Cod's ubiquitous Portuguese kale and Linguiça soup.
+This is based on Cape Cod's ubiquitous Portuguese kale and Linguiça soup which is based on a lovely Portuguese classic soup.
 I wanted something more filling and less brothy so I played around with proportions and added my own twist to the recipe.

 Despite the fact that it contains ground pork, this is actually an excellent way of getting your leafy green intake for the day -- I used an entire bunch of kale for one serving of stew.

 1 bunch of lacinato kale, very finely chopped